VictoriaMetrics/vmui/README.md

 Features:
 - configurable Server URL
-- 4 variants of time ranges (from "Last 2 Minutes" to "Last 24 Hours") - every variant have own resolution to show around 300 data points
+- configurable time range - every variant have own resolution to show around 30 data points
-- query editor has basic highlighting and can easily confirm `\t` and `\n` (those are trimmed per line for API request)
+- query editor has basic highlighting and can be multi-line
 - chart is responsive by width
 - color assignment for series is automatic
-- legend includes basic naming
+- legend with reduced naming
+- tooltips for closest data point
+- auto-refresh mode with several time interval presets
+- table and raw JSON Query viewer

+In order to see docker-related instructions please see Readme inside the package

 In order to build on any machine with stable NodeJS:
 ```